-The 2019/20 MTREF that will be tabled before Council on 27th March 2019 will be presented to the community for consultation.
+The 2019/20 MTREF that was tabled before Council on 27th March 2019 was presented to the community for consultation.

-An insert will be included in the local newspapers highlighting the Tabled 2019/20 Medium Term Revenue and Expenditure Framework (MTREF) thereby inviting comments from the public.
+An insert was included in the local newspapers highlighting the Tabled 2019/20 Medium Term Revenue and Expenditure Framework (MTREF) thereby inviting comments from the public.

-Furthermore, the Executive Committee will approve a schedule of public meetings that will be held at various locations to provide an opportunity for the public to comment on the budget.
+Furthermore, the Executive Committee approved a schedule of public meetings that were held at various locations to provide an opportunity for the public to comment on the budget.

-A meeting will also be scheduled with the AmaKhosi and their leadership in order to strengthen Council's relationship with traditional leaders.
+A meeting was also scheduled with the AmaKhosi and their leadership in order to strengthen Council's relationship with traditional leaders.